-- •Minimum 2.75 GPA in ED and 2.75 GPA in teaching field; no grade lower than a C. - •Satifactory completion of Blocks 2 and 3 Field Experience Hours and grade of C or higher on required field experience assignments. - •Satisfactory dispositions raitings by ED Faculty and field experience cooperating teachers - Satifactory completion of 2 Professional Development Activities per semester. - •Completion of all Praxis II exams before applying for internship.
-(Students should take PLT during Block 2 and other exams during Block 2 or 3).
+- •Minimum 2.75 GPA in ED and 2.75 GPA in teaching field; no grade lower than a C. - •Satifactory completion of Blocks 2 and 3 Field Experience Hours and grade of C or higher on required field experience assignments. - Satisfactory dispositions raitings by ED Faculty and field experience cooperating teachers - Completion of all Praxis II exams before applying for internship.
+(Students should take exams during Block 2 or 3).

-Internship Placement Requirements4
+Internship Placement Requirements